Xdovermann/Xdovermann/README.md

-- 👋 Hi, I’m xander ive been a solo indie dev for almost 5 years now my engine of choice is Unity !
+- 👋 Hi, I’m xander ive been a solo indie dev for almost 6 years now my engine of choice is Unity !
-- 👀 I’m interested in anything blockchain related i love especially the NFT/Play to earn stuff!
+- 👀 I’m interested in anything blockchain related I love gamefieng non gamefied ecosystems!
-- 🌱 I’m currently learning solidity
+- 🌱 Full stack solidity dev

+- Dont waste my time please with proposals.

 - 📫 You can reach me on twitter or telegram my username is : @Ganglyprism